Peace, harmony, and lifelong learning are Liz's passions. She's outspoken on education and childhood and is an activist in local politics.

-By the time school is out, the kids just want to go home, relax, and be a kid !
-It is the rare child who enjoys homework, and whose parents do not wage battles of one degree or another over the subject.
+By the time school is out, the kids just want to go home, relax, and be kids!
+It is the rare child who enjoys homework and whose parents do not wage battles over the subject.

 Typically, the child will arrive home, have a snack, possibly a short play break, and then be sat down to do their homework.